When our kids were itty-bitty my husband Brad and I used to hold little hands a lot.

 Mercy is God’s kindness to NOT punish our sins as we deserve.
-It is His restraint from condemning His children (all who believe in their hearts and confess with their mouths that Jesus is Lord.)
+It’s His restraint from condemning His children.
 If it weren’t for the mercy of God all hope would be crushed!
 Instead, hope is vibrant in grace because of Jesus.
 We can live responsively to His mercy (love mercy) by being grateful women … women who thank God each morning for a clean slate.
 We love mercy when we forgive others as we have been forgiven.
 When we do not condemn others as we might think they deserve.
 Forgiveness and mercy go hand in hand.

 WALK HUMBLY WITH GOD

 I love how the Bible describes the relationship between God and Enoch.